davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/organize-notes.md

 +++

 If possible, organize [visuo-spatially](https://en.wikipedia.org/wiki/Spatial_ability).
 This is a natural way for people to organize and makes it easy to create mental links, in a compressed form (see [Spatial memory § Long-term spatial memory](https://en.wikipedia.org/wiki/Spatial_memory#Long-term_spatial_memory) and [Visual memory](https://en.wikipedia.org/wiki/Visual_memory)).
 One killer application for this kind of organization is house floor plans; these are useful for placing both permanent structures such as walls and impermanent structures like furniture.
 Even if e.g. you're only moving between apartments, planning where to put furniture in the new apartment with a floor plan can save time.
+You could organize down to every item you have to define a "right" place for everything.
+It's easy to forget what the "right" place for some obscure item like extra sunglasses or a laser measure is unless you have a map.

 +++